 Need a little history to catch up?
 On January 31, Xerox and Fujifilm that they were entering an agreement to combine Xerox with Fuji Xerox.
 You can read our initial story on the Xerox/Fujifilm announcement here and analysis of it here.
-Shareholders Carl Icahn and Darwin Deason apparently objected to the merger even before it was official, issuing an open letter on January 22 denouncing the Fuji Xerox joint venture and Jacobson.
+Icahn and Deason apparently objected to the merger even before it was official, issuing an open letter on January 22 denouncing the Fuji Xerox joint venture and Jacobson.
 On February 13, Deason filed a lawsuit against Fujifilm Holdings Corp., Xerox, current Xerox board members and Xerox’s former Chairman and CEO Ursula M. Burns.
 The back-and-forth continued for a while in the form of open letters and statements until May 1.

 On May 1, Xerox announced the resignation of CEO Jeff Jacobson, to be replaced by Carl Icahn senior advisor John Visentin, and that six of the nine members of the Xerox board of directors had also resigned, replaced by a slate of directors aligned with Icahn.

 On May 3, Xerox reversed the May 1 announcement and issued a release stating the current board and management — including Jacobson – would remain in place.
 The release was issued at 11:30 pm May 3 and stated, "the settlement agreement it had reached with Carl Icahn and Darwin Deason on May 1, 2018, has expired in accordance with its terms.
 As previously stated, the agreement would have become effective upon execution of stipulations discontinuing the Deason litigation with respect to the Xerox defendants.
 In the absence of such stipulations, the agreement expired at 8:00 p.m.
 ET on May 3, 2018."